pfichtner/durationformatter/README.md

     DurationFormatter df = DurationFormatter.SYMBOLS;
     assertEquals("792h 0min 33s", df.formatMillis(DAYS.toMillis(33) + SECONDS.toMillis(33)));

-To create your customized DurationFormatter you can use one of the predefined Builders ...there is one for digits...
+To create your customized DurationFormatter you can use one of the predefined Builders<br>
+...there is one for digits...

     DurationFormatter df  = DurationFormatter.Builder.DIGITS.minimum(TimeUnit.NANOSECONDS).maximum(MILLISECONDS)